yahiyaSelman/auk-project/README.md

-# Friendly AI Assistant
+# AI Assistant
-Welcome to the Friendly AI Assistant repository!
-This chat app provides concise and friendly answers to user queries.
-Built using HTML, CSS, and Vanilla JavaScript, with the assistance of Vite and Gemini API, this app is designed to be responsive across all devices. 🤖📱
+welcome to the start of the AUK scholarship assistant AI.
+Currently, this website holds the gemini API and allows the user to ask it simple questions like any NLP AI available at the moment.

 ## Table of Contents